flash-tecnologia/crab-js/packages/otel/README.md

 OpenTelemetry instrumentation for [kafka-crab-js](https://www.npmjs.com/package/kafka-crab-js) - a high-performance Kafka client for Node.js built with Rust.

+> **Note:** This package is required for OpenTelemetry support starting with kafka-crab-js v3.0.0.
+OTEL instrumentation was moved from the core package to reduce bundle size and make it opt-in.

 ## Features

 - 🔭 **Distributed Tracing** - Automatic span creation for producer and consumer operations